 - Using Local Setting (GUI): This is sub-divided into the various version and build of Windows. - Windows PowerShell - Windows Configuration Designer (search the AppStore or use the link below) - Microsoft Intune or other MDM service

-When your kiosk is not managed by Active Directory or Azure Active Directory, “there is a default setting that enables automatic sign-in after a restart.
+When Active Directory or Azure Active Directory does not manage your kiosk, “there is a default setting that enables automatic sign-in after a restart.
 That means that when the device restarts, the last signed-in user will be signed in automatically.
 If the last signed-in user is the kiosk account, the kiosk app will be launched automatically after the device restarts.

 To set up Kiosk (assigned access) using Local Settings (PC settings) for Windows 10, Version 1809, follow this link https://techdirectarchive.com/2020/01/18/implementation-of-kiosk-mode-using-local-settings-single-app-kiosk-setup/